CHRISHA1122/milestone-project-1/README.md

 ## Deployment

-This project was developed using Gitpod, commited to Git and pushed to Github using it's built in function.
+This project was developed using Gitpod, commited to Git and pushed to Github using it's built in console function.

+* git status - Gives status of repository.
+* git add - Adds files to staging area.
+* git commit -m "First commit" - Commits files to repository.
+* git push - Sends commited files to remote repository.

 To deploy this page to Github pages from its [Github repository](https://github.com/CHRISHA1122/milestone-project-1), the following steps were taken: